OWASP/owasp-summit-2017/Working-Sessions/Tools/Scaling-Static-Analysis-Reviews-and-Deployments.md

 ## Definition of Done

-- Guidelines for SAST in companies with multiple development teams
+- Guidelines for using SAST in companies with multiple development teams

 ## Who